Today we are going to visit Ramat Gan Safari. We will start with Safari Morning Tour and then do a regular visit. Let’s begin!

-Till we reached the lions it was already around 11 am, and it was really hot.
+Until we reached the lions, it was already around 11 am, and it was boiling.
 So all lions lied in shade:

 Overall, we liked the Safari morning tour a lot.
 There are many advantages.
 The main ones are: you get a guide, you come early while it is not that hot and you get to feed the animals.
 As long as kids are happy, their parent will be content.
 The only downside is the ticket price.
 But, since the difference in ticket price between morning tour and regular visit is not big, I am leaning towards the morning tour.
 So, if you are planning to visit Safari and buying tickets at full price then consider the Safari morning tour.
 In my case, I purchased the tickets through a coupon and ticket price was 35 NIS per person (this is even cheaper than regular entrance).
 So, it was worth it.